Anti-Inflammatory Diet Plan →

 1. Preheat oven 350F.
 Line a small round cake tin (7 inches) with parchment paper.

 2. In a small bowl, sift the chickpea flour, cinnamon, baking powder and baking soda together.
-In another bowl, whisk the milk, oil and lemon juice.
+In another bowl, whisk the milk, oil and apple cider vinegar.

 3. Pour the wet ingredients into the dry ingredients.
 Fold in ⅓ cup mashed strawberries and honey, if using.
 Pour into cake tin.
 Bake for 30 minutes or until center comes out clean with toothpick.